Sparse Deep Additive Model with Interactions: Enhancing Interpretability and Predictability: Theoretical analysis: the role of effect footprint, selection consistency, model convergence

-\section{Theoretical Analysis: The Role of Effect Footprint, Selection Consistency, Model Convergence}
+For identifiability, main effects are defined under the usual centering constraints from additive modeling, while interaction structure is identified through the screening decomposition steps rather than prediction error alone.
+Figure~\ref{fig: sdam_arc} illustrates the SDAMI architecture and how structured constraints impose sparsity on the network.
+Additional implementation and tuning details are deferred to Appendix~\ref{alg: sdam}.
+Neural network architectures are selected via 5-fold cross-validation and the hyperparameter setting is provided in Appendix~\ref{appendix:hyperparameter}.

+\section{Theoretical analysis: the role of effect footprint, selection consistency, model convergence}

-We present the theoretical foundation of SDAMI in three parts.
-First, we formalize the concept of \emph{effect footprint}, which justifies feasible high-dimensional screening.
-Second, we show that SDAMI attains \emph{effect-level selection consistency}, recovering both the true main effects and the interaction structure.
-Finally, we establish predictive validity by proving that the fitted predictor converges in probability to the true model (\ref{eq:true}).
+Under the model space definition in Appendix~\ref{App: proofthm41}, we provide the theoretical guarantees for SDAMI, focusing on three key strengths: (1) the robustness of \emph{effect footprint} as a screening proxy, (2) the \emph{effect-level selection consistency} of the model even in the presence of pure interactions, and (3) the predictive validity by proving that the fitted predictor converges in probability to the true model (\ref{eq:true}).
+Detailed assumptions are provided in Appendix~\ref{App: proofthm42}. \begin{theorem}[Ubiquity and robustness of effect footprints] Let $\mathbf X_\mathcal I=(X_j,\mathbf Z)$ be the variables in an interaction $f(\mathbf X_\mathcal I)$ with $\mathbb E[f(\mathbf X_\mathcal I)]=0$.
+The marginal footprint is defined as